The X-ray edge singularity in Quantum Dots: Absorption spectrum

-\emph{Absorption spectrum.} Assuming that the coupling between the system and the light field is small, one obtains for the absorption spectrum $A(\omega)$, the rate at which photons are absorbed, in second order of the coupling (Fermi's golden rule) at zero temperature \beq A(\omega)=\kappa \sum_n \left| \left\langle e_n \left| c_d^\dag \right| \psi_0 \right\rangle \right|^2 \delta\left[\omega-(e_n-e_{gs})\right]. \eeq Here, $|\psi_0\rangle$ denotes the ground state of the initial Hamiltonian with energy $e_{gs}$ and $|e_n\rangle$ is a complete orthonormal eigenbasis of the final Hamiltonian with corresponding energies $e_n$.
+Assuming that the coupling between the system and the light field is small, one obtains for the absorption spectrum $A(\omega)$, the rate at which photons are absorbed, in second order of the coupling (Fermi's golden rule) at zero temperature \beq A(\omega)=\kappa \sum_n \left| \left\langle e_n \left| c_d^\dag \right| \psi_0 \right\rangle \right|^2 \delta\left[\omega-(e_n-e_{gs})\right]. \eeq Here, $|\psi_0\rangle$ denotes the ground state of the initial Hamiltonian with energy $e_{gs}$ and $|e_n\rangle$ is a complete orthonormal eigenbasis of the final Hamiltonian with corresponding energies $e_n$.
 The constant prefactor $\kappa$ contains the experimental details such as the intensity of the incident laser beam and the system-light field coupling.
 Representing the $\delta$-function by an integral over phase factors one can relate $A(\omega)$ to a dynamical correlation function $G(t)$ via Fourier transformation \beq A(\omega)=\kappa \int \frac{dt}{2\pi} \: e^{i (\omega-\varepsilon_i)t} \: G(t) \eeq with \beq G(t)=\langle 0 | e^{iH_i t} e^{-i H_f t} | 0 \rangle. \eeq Here, $|0\rangle=c_d^\dag |\psi_0\rangle$ denotes a product state of the Fermi sea for the conduction band electrons with a filled local $d$ orbital.
 In view of the X-ray edge problem, $G(t)$ is the equivalent to the core-hole Green's function.
 The dynamical correlation function $G(t)$ in Eq.~(\ref{eq_G}) is an important quantity also in other physical contexts.
 The quantity $\mathcal{L}(t)=|G(t)|^2$ is the Loschmidt echo that allows to quantify the irreversability of a system~\cite{Peres,Silva}, here $H_i$, under a perturbation, here $H_f-H_i$.
 Moreover, $G(t)$ is the characteristic funtion of a work distribution $P(\omega)$ for a quench from $H_i$ to $H_f$ where $P(\omega)=\kappa^{-1}A(\omega)$ is the probability of having performed the work $\omega$ on the system under this protocol~\cite{Talkner}.
-The relation between absorption spectrum and work distribution has been worked out recently~\cite{Crooks}.
-This relation is evident from a physical point of view.
-The absorbed photon provides its energy $\omega$ to the system.
-This is equivalent to having performed the work $\omega$.
+The relation between absorption spectra and work distributions that is evident from a physical point of view has been worked out recently~\cite{Crooks}.
+A photon when absorbed provides its energy $\omega$ to the system which is equivalent to having performed the work $\omega$.